ShalomBerman7/Contact_Manager_API/README.md

 # You need to run the docker
 docker compose up -d

-# Its not working very good but I think it beautiful code
+# Its not working very good but I think it beautiful code.